 Concessions offered for

-I am currently offering appointments on Wednesdays and Fridays 10am to 8pm and every second Saturday 10am to 3pm.
+I am currently offering appointments on Mondays 3pm to 8pm, on Wednesdays 10am to 8pm and on Fridays 10am to 8pm

 During this period most people prefer to have sessions online, however I also offer face to face sessions if this is something you prefer or need.
 You might have never contacted a therapist before or you might already have experiences of previous counselling in a variety of settings.
 Whatever your experience, making a first contact with a therapist can be hard and I respect the courage it takes to make this first step.
 I will be happy to answer any questions you might have!